model-checking/cbmc-training/docs/src/cbmc/overview/loop-unwinding.md

 In summary, we use the flag `--unwind` to tell CBMC to bound the unwinding of loops in the program.
 We use `--unwind 11` to bound loop unwinding to 11 iterations.
-We can use the flag `--unwindset` to give a different bound to a particular loop.
-CBMC gives names to loops in a program by giving the name of the function containing the loop and the number of the loop within the function.
+We can use the flag `--unwindset` to give different bounds to different loops.
+CBMC names the loops in a program with the name of the function containing the loop and the position of the loop within the function.
 For example, the two loops in the program above would be named `main.0` and `main.1`.
-We could tell CBMC to unwind all loops in the program at most 11 times, but to unwind the second loop in main at most 21 times.
-We do this by invoking CBMC with
+We can run CBMC with
 ```
-cbmc --unwind 11 --unwindset main.1:21 loop2.c
+cbmc --unwindset main.0:11 --unwindset main.1:11 loop2.c
 ```
-and we get the same successful verification result.
+and get the same successful verification result.
+The flags `--unwind` and `--unwindset` can be used together and with different bounds.
+CBMC will use the `--unwind` bound by default and use the `--unwindset` bound for the loop it names.

 ## Loop uwinding assertions